top of page

 NO

-DGR’s ARE NOT NECESSARILY SAFE.
+DGR’s are not necessarily safe.
 A costly accident occurred in February 2014 at the Waste Isolation Pilot Plant (WIPP), the only deep geologic repository in the United States.
 The long-term cost of the accident could top $2 billion, an amount roughly in the range of the cleanup after the 1979 partial meltdown at the Three Mile Island nuclear power plant in Pennsylvania.
 The Waste Isolation Pilot Plant (WIPP) is located near Carlsbad, New Mexico.
 It was constructed during the 1980’s in order to store Defense Department Transuranic Nuclear Waste which consists of clothing, tools, rags, residues, debris, soil and other items contaminated with small amounts of plutonium and other man-made radioactive elements.
 The waste is placed in drums which are deposited in rooms mined in an underground salt bed layer over 2000 feet below the surface.
 On February 14, 2014, an explosion occurred which, according to a Los Angeles Times analysis, ranks among the costliest nuclear accidents in U.S. history.
 The long-term cost of the accident could top $2 billion, an amount roughly in the range of the cleanup after the 1979 partial meltdown at the Three Mile Island nuclear power plant in Pennsylvania.

 YES